bashu/django-watermark/README.rst

 ================

-This project provides a simple way for you to apply custom watermarks to images on your Django-powered website.
+This project provides a simple way for you to apply custom watermarks to images on your django-powered website.

 Authored by `Josh VanderLinden <http://www.codekoala.com//>`_, and some great `contributors <https://github.com/codekoala/django-watermark/contributors>`_.